Tracing

 await runAgent("What is the capital of the United States?");

-await tracer.shutdown();
+await Tracer.shutdown();

-Agents deployed in server environments (Express, Next.js, etc.) don't require await tracer.shutdown() as the tracer handles spans automatically throughout the application lifecycle.
+Agents deployed in server environments (Express, Next.js, etc.) don't require await Tracer.shutdown() as the tracer handles spans automatically throughout the application lifecycle.

 Congratulations!
 You've just created your first trace.
 It should look like this: